MaxHillebrand/research/ExternallyFundedSuccinctAtomicSwaps.md

 Whenever the client receives bitcoin from a different user [funder], this transaction directly funds a swap address.
 The funder does not need to speak the swap protocol, there is no need for pre-signing refund transactions, the funder simply pays a single-pubkey address.
 As soon as the funder's transaction confirms, the client can withdraw coins from the swap payment channel.

+SAS is used as the basice protocol, because we require that the funding transaction does not need to be negotiated in a multi-round communication process.
+The fallback transaction negotiation must be constrained to only one side of the swap.
+Only the client and the server can be expected to communicate, not the funder, who only pays the client.

 This protocol deviates from the initial SAS proposal, because at the time the client - server setup the swap, they do not know how much bitcoin the funder will send to the client.
 This problem is solved by the use of a payment channel on one side of the swap.